La Fortuna is Costa Rica’s adventure-lovers paradise. The town may be little in size, but definitely don’t underestimate how much it has to offer.

 The rivers are also great places to spot wildlife such as sloths, toucans and other birds.

 New to La Fortuna?
-Check out this compact La Fortuna travel guide to show you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to La Fortuna!
+Our compact La Fortuna travel guide shows you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to La Fortuna!

 Booking a tour